digicert/code-signing-software-trust-action/README.md

 To access Software Trust, you must have a DigiCert ONE account.
 If you don't have a DigiCert ONE account, you can request a 30-day free trial account from [DigiCert Sales][digicert-sales-ref].

-### Step 2: Update YAML file
+### Step 2: Add steps to your workflow YAML file

-Copy and paste one of the following steps into your GitHub Actions workflow YAML file to obtain the latest stable version of Software Trust:
+Copy and paste one of the following steps into your GitHub Actions workflow YAML file to obtain the latest stable version of Software Trust.

+To learn more about these steps, see [action.yml](action.yml).

-**Software Trust with standard features:**
+**Option 1: Software Trust with standard features:**

 ```yaml
 steps: